-Listen to the intro to my upcoming book, as of yet a work-in-progress, tentatively titled Leadershi(f)t
+Listen to the intro to my upcoming book, as of yet a work-in-progress with an ever-changing idea for a title :)

 Several years ago, I spent eight months in an executive development program offered through a prominent business school in Toronto.
 I was in a cohort of about 30 participants from several Ontario teaching hospitals, most were leaders in medicine, nursing, finance and IT, and more than half were women.

 At the time, I was a director in one of these hospitals, leading a small team of professional facilitators, coaches and leadership development specialists in my role as Director of Organizational Development (OD).
 The field of OD concerns itself primarily with creating the clarity and the culture for people to work effectively towards strategic goals, and through this academic program, I was keen to build on my skills, knowledge and experience towards a healthy and productive work environment at my hospital.